Free shipping on orders over 50€ up to 500g

 Engraving

-Decoration technique, by removing the material, widely used in jewelry.
+A decorative technique involving the removal of material, widely used in jewelry.

 H